Using Scripts in Revu

 Scripts can be created and executed within Revu, allowing you to easily manipulate PDFs and automate multi-step tasks.

-There is also a script command and syntax reference document available to assist you.
-It can be accessed from the Help menu of the Bluebeam Script Editor mentioned above or downloaded from the Bluebeam support site here: Bluebeam Script Reference.
+There is also a script command and syntax reference document available to assist you, which can be downloaded here: Bluebeam Script Reference.

 Note: Scripting is only available in Bluebeam Revu eXtreme.